 SFTi has in place the same internal control system as SFT supplemented by the SFTi Investment Management Policy which was introduced in 2020/21.
-Given the nature and size of the Company, SFTi's control structure is the responsibility of the directors and there is no current need for a separate internal audit function, although this will be kept under review.
+Given the nature and size of the Company, SFTi's control structure is the responsibility of the directors and there was no need for a separate internal audit function in 21/22.
+Since the year-end, the GAC has taken the decision to ask RSM to formally take on the role of internal auditor rather than carry out internal control reviews.
+This is due to a change in future reporting requirements.
+An internal audit plan has been agreed and will be put in place for the financial year 22/23 onwards.

 The organisation has clear lines of responsibility and effective communication channels which ensures that best practice in managing risks and controls is consistently applied.
 In addition, the Company's external auditor presents reports to the Audit Committee which include any significant internal control matters which they have identified.